selipot/selipot.github.io/publications/index.md

 #### Submitted:

-**27.** Erik van Sebille, Erik Zettler, Nicolas Wienders, Linda Amaral-Zettler, **Shane Elipot**, and Rick Lumpkin, *Dispersion of surface drifters in the Tropical Atlantic*, submitted to Frontiers in Marine Science, section Physical Oceanography.
+**27.** Erik van Sebille, Erik Zettler, Nicolas Wienders, Linda Amaral-Zettler, **Shane Elipot**, and Rick Lumpkin (2020), *Dispersion of surface drifters in the Tropical Atlantic*, submitted to Frontiers in Marine Science, section Physical Oceanography.

 **26.** Kathryn L. Gunn, Lisa M. Beal, **Shane Elipot**, K. McMonigal, and Adam Houk (2020), *Mixing of Subtropical, Central and Intermediate Waters Driven by Shifting and Pulsing of the Agulhas Current*, in revision for Journal of Physical Oceanography.